 Hollins Grundy has an extensive transition programme for students.
-The school holds an Open Evening and encourages visits during the school day for prospective students and parents.
-We also invite nursery children to attend whole school Open Days in October and June, and school events in the summer term including fairs and Performances.
+The school holds an open day events and encourages visits during the school day for prospective students and parents.
+We also invite nursery children to attend whole school Open Days when they are scheduled, and school events in the summer term including fairs and Performances.